Appeals

 There are several reasons you might want to file an appeal:

-• If you’re classified as a dependent on your FAFSA but you feel you should be classified as independent
+• You’re classified as a dependent on your FAFSA but you feel you should be classified as independent

-• If we determine you are not making satisfactory academic progress
+• We’ve determined you are not making satisfactory academic progress

-Each type of appeal requires a different form.
+Each type of appeal requires a different form and may require supporting documentation.
 Read the form carefully and be sure to submit all signatures, explanations, and documentation required.

 Expected Family Contribution (EFC) change